‘Trusting in God; Growing in Wisdom’

 Impact

 All children make progress with regard to their reading ability at a rate appropriate to the individual.
 Children who are still on our reading scheme are benchmarked every half term.
 Children in KS2 complete summative tests twice a year to monitor their progress and identify gaps in their reading skills and knowledge.
 Any children who are not making expected progress will be supported in a variety of ways, including: additional phonics and reading support as well as additional practice with high frequency and common exception words.
-The depth and breadth of reading experiences we provide for our children will see them develop into confident, engaged and enthusiastic readers who possess an understanding and appreciation of the world and its myriad peoples, places and opportunities.
+The depth and breadth of reading experiences we provide for our children will see them develop into confident, engaged and enthusiastic readers who possess an understanding and appreciation of the world and its myriad peoples, places and possibilities.

 If you have any questions about our reading curriculum, please contact Mr Thomas or Mrs Corcoran (subject leads) via the school office.